A review of Decapitation: Kubikiri Cycle (The Blue Savant and the Nonsense User)

 What lends the necessary credibility to this otherwise immature outlook is Decapitation‘s status as a debut novel.
 If a successful novelist waxed philosophical about the frustrations of being intelligent, it would drip with condescension and arrogance, but Ishin does so with remarkably light hands.
 Ishin is in the right situation to be able to accurately point out that being gifted is not enough if you can’t translate that into success, and if there is one thing that Decapitation does recognise, it is that success and genius are different things, and that this angst and frustration is largely alleviated by even modest success.
 These successful geniuses are represented by the various specialised intellectuals who are invited by the island’s owner.

 There is plenty to be frustrated by when reading Decapitation.
 As a debut novel, it lacks the mastery over pacing, the ability to balance a large cast or the simple ability to be consistently appealing.
 Especially compared to Ishin’s later novels, Decapitation can be repetitive and lacks the emotional connectivity to really stick with the reader.
 The protagonist has a habit of sucking up all the oxygen in its dialogue, which is a remarkable mistake for a mystery with a cast of exceptional and unique people.

 On the whole, while Decapitation is as amateurish as any novel written by a twenty-one year old would be, it is a substantive and unique read.
-It has a clear mastery of the convention of the mystery genre which constrains its thematic and philosophical musings from becoming as overbearing as is common in debut novels by otherwise talented writers.
-(For an immediate comparison, just look at how enjoyable and readable Decapitation is next to the similarly amateurish and wild structure of ‘Kara no Kyōkai: The Garden of Sinners‘, the debut novel of Kinoko Nasu.)
-And by keeping its thematic work manageable, Decapitation becomes a novel that has something to say, and is successful in saying it, but is still deeply enjoyable as a simple work of fiction.
+It has a clear mastery of the conventions of the mystery genre; this mastery prevents its thematic and philosophical musings from becoming overbearing, which is a widespread challenge for debut novels.
+(For an immediate comparison, just look at how enjoyable and readable Decapitation is next to the similarly amateurish and wild structure of ‘Kara no Kyōkai: The Garden of Sinners‘, the debut novel series of Kinoko Nasu.)
+And by keeping its thematic work relatively focused, Decapitation becomes a novel that has something to say, and is successful in saying it, while still being a viscerally satisfying work of fiction.